 Providing both requirements are met, the UP designation must be filed at the EPO within one month of the mention of grant of the European patent being published in the European Patent Bulletin.

 For a transitional period, there is also a requirement to file a translation of the full specification into English (if the official language is French or German), or alternatively into any other official language of the EU where the official language of the proceedings is English.

 Once the UP has been designated, it is then not possible to validate the patent in any of the participating Member States as a national designation.

-Providing these requirements are met, it will be possible to obtain a UP from any European patent that proceeds to grant once the UPC is operational.
+Providing these requirements are met, it will be possible to obtain a UP from any European patent that proceeds to grant.
 It is however not possible to retroactively convert granted European patents having validated in the participating Member States to a Unitary Patent.